mvysny/karibu-dsl/README.md

 To upgrade to 0.5.x from 0.4.x:

 * Change the `groupId` from `com.github.vok.karibudsl` to `com.github.mvysny.karibudsl`
-* In all of your project files, search for a string `import com.github.vok.karibudsl.` and replace it with `import com.github.mvysny.karibudsl.v8.`.
+* In all of your Vaadin 8 project files, search for a string `import com.github.vok.karibudsl.` and replace it with `import com.github.mvysny.karibudsl.v8.`.
 You can easily achieve this with
   Intellij, by launching _Replace In Path_ via `Ctrl+Shift+R` and selecting the Scope of _Whole Project_.
+For Vaadin 10-based project, search for `import com.github.vok.karibudsl.flow.`
+  and replace that with `import com.github.mvysny.karibudsl.v10.` instead.

 # License